 Using cutting-edge technology, heritage items from the City’s collection, and the collections of heritage partners, have been digitally scanned in 3-dimensions (3D).

-The aim is to build our digital capabilities, experiment with 3D scanning technology, and promote Parramatta’s rich history.
+The pilot project was a collaboration between the Parramatta Heritage and Visitor Information Centre and Council’s Future City program, using emerging technology to build our digital capabilities, experiment with 3D scanning technology, and promote Parramatta’s rich history.

 Among the items scanned in the initial program are: